sandialabs/LAPIS/benchmarks/MALA/README.txt

 be_model.zip contains the complete pre-trained DFT model for beryllium atoms.
+We include the exact model version used for the experiments in this paper, but the most up-to-date model is provided by the MALA developers at github.com/mala-project/test-data.

 snap_descriptors.txt contains the raw preprocessed atom descriptors from a LAMMPS+MALA example simulation.
 This serves as the model input.